 - Mattresses– kind of obvious, yuck- you just never know….

 - Certain clothes– bathing suits, undergarments and SOME shoes are a no go at rummage sales mostly for sanitary reasons (see mattresses above).
-Also so shoes would be a no depending on the type, for instance running or athletic shoes may not have the support in them any longer and may cause injury.
+Also some shoes would be a no depending on the type, for instance running or athletic shoes may not have the support in them any longer and may cause injury.

 - Most baby gear– stay away from older cribs and playpens, any car seat, and items that may have received a safety recall.
 When in doubt, check the child safety recalls list here.